Continuous Delivery Accelerates Developer Velocity & Cloud Migration

 Now think about your last cloud bill, divide it by 3, and that is what AWS considers waste.
 A pretty sobering thought.

-Cloud Consumers Lack Basic Visibility of Cost
+Cloud Consumers Lack Basic Visibility of Cost and Need Cloud FinOps Best Practices

 As cloud consumers, engineering teams need to understand their impact on cloud spend to request and manage cloud resources efficiently.